Target Usage: To make use of multiple timelines of work in a local repository.

 commit id: "[HEAD → main] m4"

-4 Merge feature1 to the main branch, giving an end-result like this:
+4 Merge feature1 into the main branch, producing this result:

 gitGraph BT: